 How Does GFCI work?

-In order to understand why a GFCI works, it is important to understand the set up of an electrical words and the set up of an electrical outlet.
+In order to understand why a GFCI works, it is important to understand the setup of electrical words and the setup of an electrical outlet.

 The power coming out of the right side (hot), must be returned to the left (neutral) side.
 An imbalance occurs when whatever is plugged in, like a hairdryer or shaver, comes in contact with water.
 This releases part of the electric current into the water, grounding it.
 That expelled power now fails to return to the neutral side.

 Without a GFCI, this can cause the burning of the hot side, often causing house fires or electric shock.
-With a GFCI that is properly regulating the current, it will detect this imbalance and switch of the circulate in 1/40th of a second.
+A GFCI that properly regulates the current will detect this imbalance and switch of the circulate in 1/40th of a second.